Nuns....Down Low Hoes? Victims? Pedophiles? All The Above.

 NUNSEXUAL PREDATORSEXRELIGION

-Illya Burke
+Illya B.

-1/28/20253 min read
+1/28/20257 min read

 So much crisscrossing sexual crime surrounding the two most popular religions makes one wonder if THIS IS the reason why so many join and hold on tight to that veil of secrecy.
 Hmph.
-With all That we know of the sexual misconduct taking place in Islamic and Catholic religions, why the fuck hasn't there been any hard punishments been administered?
+With all that we know of the sexual misconduct taking place in Islamic and Catholic religions, why the fuck hasn't there been any hard punishments been administered?
 Snake Island is just sitting there.
 Js.

 According to a 2019 nbcnews.com, article, almost 1700 of those accused are out and about rubbing elbows with the populace, as though nothing happened, living their lives, some of which involve being around children again.
 What.
 The.
 Fuck.
 The prevalent issue of sexual misconduct within prominent religious institutions, particularly in the Catholic and Islamic communities, has left us all concerned about accountability, transparency, and justice.
 What the hell happened?
 Many articles illustrate a disturbing pattern of abuse that transcends geographic and cultural boundaries, underscoring a systemic failure to address these heinous acts adequately.
 But why though?